3rd edition as of August 2022

 You should have learned the following in this section:

-- An individual is diagnosed with Substance Intoxication, Use, and/or Withdrawal specific to the substance or substances being ingested though the symptoms remain the same across substances.
+- An individual is diagnosed with substance use disorder, substance intoxication, or substance withdrawal specific to the substance or substances being ingested though the symptoms remain generally the same across substances.

 - Depressants include alcohol, sedative-hypnotic drugs, and opioids.